Terminator: Dark Fate: Casting

 In March 2018, it was announced that Mackenzie Davis had been cast in the film.
 Miller said of Davis, "I didn't just want a woman who could physically fit the role but emotionally as well.
 Mackenzie really wanted to do it; she came after the role.
 She worked harder than anybody."
 After Davis was cast, she undertook physical training for the film's fight scenes.
 Schwarzenegger and Gabriel Luna also underwent physical training for the film.
 Luna was first considered for a role in December 2017, when a four-month casting process began for him.

 The production team wanted to cast an 18-to-20-year-old woman as the new centerpiece of the story.
 Hamilton rehearsed lines with several actresses who were auditioning for the role of Dani and she immediately felt that Natalia Reyes was the right choice.
-When Reyes sent in an audition tape, all she knew about the project was that it was a "big American movie."
+When Reyes sent in an audition tape, all she knew about the project was that it was a "big American movie".
 She soon had a meeting with Miller through Skype, before coming to Los Angeles to audition with Hamilton.
 For her next audition, Reyes was flown to Dublin to audition with Davis, who was there shooting another film.
 The casting process lasted a month and a half for Reyes before she was finally cast.
 Afterwards, she went through physical training to prepare for the role.

 Because the film is partially set in Mexico City, the cast includes several Latino actors, including Reyes, Luna and Diego Boneta, who were cast as primary characters in April 2018.
 Reyes said, "This movie is a reflection of Hollywood now.
 We are just changing these stereotypes and the ideas and the cliches of what a Latino should be."
 Cameron watched all the audition tapes and gave his approval to the casting choices.
 By June 2018, Jude Collie had been cast as the double for a young John Connor, with Brett Azar reprising his role from Genisys as the body double for a younger T-800.

 Cameron announced in July 2019 that Edward Furlong would reprise his role as John Connor from Terminator 2: Judgment Day.
 Furlong later maintained that his role in the film was small, and Miller regretted that Cameron had made such an announcement.
 Furlong's likeness was used to recreate his younger face digitally using CGI.
-He also gave a performance through facial motion capture footage that was added into the film.
+He also gave a performance through facial motion capture footage to de-age him that was added into the film.
 For his performance, Furlong simultaneously watched footage of Collie during the film's opening scene and had to match his own performance with Collie's precisely.
 Furlong is credited as "John Connor reference".
 Furlong was disappointed by his small role, which was limited to one day of work.